Kelvinyu1117/fuck-the-leetcode/README.md

 # fuck-the-leetcode
-Learning how to fuck the Leetcode problem
+Learning how to fuck the Leetcode problems